 Trapped gas is often the cause of improper absorption of nutrients, particularly in foods high in fibre.
 Pumpkin is one of the few foods that is naturally high in fibre and reduces the amount of gas produced by the natural bacteria in our gut.2

 5) Eat fermented foods

 Eat fermented foods like yoghurts that are rich in probiotics to support a healthy gut.
 Probiotics often contain Bifidobacterium and Lactobacillus; two bacteria that have been shown to be beneficial in gas reduction, as well as with IBS symptoms like bloating, constipation, and diarrhoea.

 Fruit juice contains fructose, a sugar that passes into the colon undigested.
 Once the bacteria break down the sugar it is likely to cause bloating and wind.
 Drink no more than 150ml of fruit juice at a time or drink it with some food so that the sugar can be digested easier.3

-Cut down on foods known to cause bloating and gas like: broccoli, beans, onions, cabbage, and sprouts.
-Avoid fizzy drinks which already contain high levels of carbon dioxide.
+Certain foods such as sugar, caffeine and alcohol can disrupt the bacteria in the digestive system and lead to an increase in trapped wind, so are worth limiting.
+Additionally, try cutting down on foods known to cause bloating and gas like: broccoli, beans, onions, cabbage, and sprouts.
+Following a low FODMAP diet may be useful.
+Then, avoid fizzy drinks which already contain high levels of carbon dioxide.
 Check out our blog on healthy foods that could be causing your bloating for more information and for tasty food swap ideas!

 Peppermint, ginger and chamomile are great for relieving trapped wind and probably the easiest ways to ingest them is through tea form.
 Peppermint contains menthol and has antispasmodic properties; it has calming effects and helps to soothe the digestive tract as well as ease stomachs that are affected by nerves or stress.